iconfu/svg-inject/README.md

 SVGInject is a runtime library.
 It loads and injects SVGs in the browser.
 No build step, no bundler, no Node.js required.

 **What about React, Vue, Svelte?**
 SVGInject works great in frameworks too - see [Frameworks](#frameworks) for idiomatic setup patterns.
 For styling static SVGs with CSS, it's simpler and lighter than framework-specific packages.
-If you need loading states, error boundaries, or dynamic `src` changes, look at tools like [react-inlinesvg](https://github.com/gilbarbara/react-inlinesvg).
+If you need loading states, error boundaries, or dynamic `src` changes, look at tools like [react-inlinesvg](https://github.com/gilbarbara/react-inlinesvg) - or build your own on top of SVGInject's [API](#api).

 ## Frameworks